hyperledger/bevel/docs/source/developer/docker-build.md

 ## Running the provisioning scripts

-A shell script `run.sh` is provided in repository to set enviorment varaibles and run the network deployement playbook.
+A shell script run.sh is provided in repository to set environment variables and run the network deployment playbook.

 The `dockerfile` also provides defaults for the executing container using the `CMD` variable